particle-iot/docs/src/content/reference/datasheets/wi-fi/photon-2-datasheet.md

 Pin D10 `WKP` is the same module pin location as the Argon pin D8, which is also the WKP pin.

-The Photon 2 preserves the state of outputs during `STOP` or `ULTRA_LOW_POWER` sleep mode.
-In `HIBERNATE`, outputs are high-impedance.

-Most pins can use `INPUT_PULLUP` or `INPUT_PULLDOWN` in sleep modes.
-The exception is `HIBERNATE` sleep mode where pin S4 can only use an external hardware pull-up or pull down.

 {{!-- BEGIN do not edit content below, it is automatically generated 2bb13ba8-9f9c-44d6-8734-df6e85bb09042 --}}

 | Pin Name | Description | Interface | MCU |